Invention of the telephone: Alexander Graham Bell

 After Bell and Watson discovered on June 2, 1875, that movements of the reed alone in a magnetic field could reproduce the frequencies and timbre of spoken sound waves, Bell reasoned by analogy with the mechanical phonautograph that a skin diaphragm would reproduce sounds like the human ear when connected to a steel or iron reed or hinged armature.
 On July 1, 1875, he instructed Watson to build a receiver consisting of a stretched diaphragm or drum of goldbeater's skin with an armature of magnetized iron attached to its middle, and free to vibrate in front of the pole of an electromagnet in circuit with the line.
 A second membrane-device was built for use as a transmitter.
 This was the "gallows" phone.
 A few days later they were tried together, one at each end of the line, which ran from a room in the inventor's house, located at 5 Exeter Place in Boston, to the cellar underneath.
 Bell, in the work room, held one instrument in his hands, while Watson in the cellar listened at the other.
 Bell spoke into his instrument, "Do you understand what I say?" and Watson answered "Yes".
 However, the voice sounds were not distinct and the armature tended to stick to the electromagnet pole and tear the membrane.

-In a March 10, 1876, test, between two rooms in a single building in Boston showed that the telephone worked, but so far, only at a short range.
+On 10 March 1876, in a test, between two rooms in a single building, above Palace Theatre, at 109 Court Street, not far from Scollay Square in Boston showed that the telephone worked, but so far, only at a short range.

 In 1876, Bell became the first to obtain a patent for an "apparatus for transmitting vocal or other sounds telegraphically", after experimenting with many primitive sound transmitters and receivers.
 Because of illness and other commitments, Bell made little or no telephone improvements or experiments for eight months until after his U.S. patent 174,465 was published., but within a year the first telephone exchange was built in Connecticut and the Bell Telephone Company was created in 1877, with Bell the owner of a third of the shares, quickly making him a wealthy man.
 Organ builder Ernest Skinner reported in his autobiography that Bell offered Boston-area organ builder Hutchings a 50% interest in the company but Hutchings declined.

-In 1880, Bell was awarded the French Volta Prize for his invention and with the money, founded the Volta Laboratory in Washington, where he continued experiments in communication, in medical research, and in techniques for teaching speech to the deaf, working with Helen Keller among others.
+In 1880, Bell was awarded the French Volta Prize for his invention and with the money, founded the Volta Laboratory in Washington D.C., where he continued experiments in communication, in medical research, and in techniques for teaching speech to the deaf, working with Helen Keller among others.
 In 1885 he acquired land in Nova Scotia and established a summer home there where he continued experiments, particularly in the field of aviation.

-Bell himself claimed that the telephone was invented in Canada but made in the United States.
+Bell himself said that the telephone was invented in Canada but made in the United States.